 Canceled: This job was Canceled by a Site administrator.
 The time the job was canceled and how long it ran for before cancellation is provided in the tooltip that is displayed when you hover over the status.

 Failed: This job is showing as Failed.
 The time when the job failed, how long it ran for before it failed, and why the job has failed is provided in the tooltip that is displayed when you hover over the status.

 Suspended: This job is showing as Failed with a pause icon.
 If the job fails 5 times consecutively, then the job is suspended.
 Suspended tasks are still available but Backgrounder will not create jobs for these tasks until they are resumed by the user.

 Although Bridge Refresh jobs can generate the same statuses as other job types, Bridge Refresh jobs differ in the following ways:

 Canceling jobs: Bridge Refresh jobs can't be canceled from the Jobs page.
 Instead, ensure that Bridge clients are configured with the appropriate timeout limit to prevent any misuse of refreshes.
 For more information, see Configure a timeout limit for refreshes

-"Completed" job status: A complete Bridge Refresh job indicates that the refresh job was successfully sent to a Bridge client in the pool.
-A complete Bridge Refresh job does not indicate whether the refresh itself completed successfully.
+"Sent to Bridge" job status: A "Sent to Bridge" status indicates a completed Bridge Refresh job.
+A completed Bridge Refresh job means that the refresh job was successfully sent to a Bridge client in the pool.
+A completed Bridge Refresh job does not indicate whether the refresh itself completed successfully.
 If a refresh fails for whatever reason, the publisher (data source owner) is notified through both an account alert and a failure email alert.
 These alerts provide the publisher troubleshooting steps to help resolve the issue.